OBIchance/obsan/content/about.md

 author = "Obsan Muzemil"
 updated = 2024-08-10
 +++

-Hello and welcome to my  website
+Hello and welcome to my website!

 This site is a personal project where I showcase various aspects of my interests, skills, and ongoing projects.
 Here’s what you can expect to find: